 01. Book your flights as early as possible as prices usually go up sooner to the date.

 I recommend discussing arrival and departure dates with the pet owner before booking your flights.
 Some pet owners prefer you arrive earlier, so you have plenty of time to discuss the pet's and house routine.
 Also ask which date you are expected to leave and plan your flights accordingly.
 Don't wait too long, book your flights as soon as you have the dates confirmed, prices will go up the later you book.
-The best websites to find cheap flights are Momondo and Skyscanner.
+The best websites to find cheap flights are Skyscanner.

 02. Apply for a visa, if necessary.